Investing in Switzerland

 Felix Niederer

 Everyone handles money differently.
-Some are conscientious savers, others spend it freely.
-In between, there are all kinds of models.
-However, most people have one thing in common: in Switzerland, people don't like to talk about money.
+Some are conscientious savers, while others spend freely.
+In between, there are all kinds of characters.
+However, most of them have one thing in common: they don't like to talk about money.

-Yet sometimes it is important to talk about money and ask yourself: «How should I invest my money?» This is particularly true when you have accumulated a considerable amount in your checking or savings account.
-In today's low-interest environment, this is more important than ever.
+Sometimes it is important to talk about money and ask yourself: «How should I invest my money?» For example, when you have accumulated a considerable amount in your checking or savings account.
+This is more important than ever in the current zero interest rate environment.

-Regardless of whether you are generous with your budget or put every penny aside, sooner or later the time will come: when you start your career, when you inherit something, or perhaps only when you withdraw capital from your occupational pension fund.
+Regardless of whether you are relaxed about your budget or put every penny aside, at some point the question of investing money will arise: when you start your career, when you inherit money, or perhaps only when you withdraw capital from your pension fund.

 The following overview shows the options available – and their advantages and disadvantages.